Regional-Modeling-LATMOS-IGE/wrf-development-guides/Add-new-WRF-Chem-module.md

 END MODULE module_tracer_emiss
 ```

-(Try to follow the coding+comment style of recent chem routines such as chem/module_seaspray_emis.F)
+Try to follow the coding and comment styles of recent chem routines from the team, for example chem/module_seaspray_emis.F

 ## 2) Include the new module in the chem Makefile (chem/Makefile_org)